curandero13/Tutorials-on-data-analysis-and-nonlinear-dynamics-modelling/README.md

-# tutorials
+# test tutorials
-Tutorials on data analysis and numerical solution of differential equation systems
+Test tutorials on data analysis and numerical solution of differential equation systems